The Seahawks’ draft should be judged by more than just the 3 picks they made

 Asked Saturday how this draft felt compared to previous ones, Schneider was direct.

-“Unique the word we keep using, right?,” Schneider said.
+“Unique is the word we keep using, right?,” Schneider said.
 “It was definitely an odd year.”

 Odd, yes.
 But not necessarily unproductive.

-Seattle’s front office will now turn its attention to undrafted free agents, a category that once included Doug Baldwin and Michael Bennett.
-Another golden nugget would be nice for this franchise, but not essential.
+The front office will now turn its attention to undrafted free agents, a category that once included Doug Baldwin and Michael Bennett.
+Another golden nugget would be nice for this franchise but not essential.

 The Seahawks didn’t do much building over the past three days — but they did a whole lot of it over the past several months.